|Okay. YOU figure out who's who . . .|

 He adored his father.

-They spent a lot of time together.
+They spent most of Mark's waking hours together.

 In the early years of our marriage, all of my Husby's family lived in close proximity to each other.